SUSE/habootstrap-formula/README.md

 Mainly adapted to SUSE / openSUSE Linux distributions, but should be usable on other distributions with minor modifications.

+# Requirements

+The habootstrap-formula package requires **salt-call 2018.3.0 (Oxygen)** or newer versions.
+This package is included in the **.spec** file, so it must be available in currently added package repositories.

 ## Usage

 To use, configure the cluster options using pillar data as described